 where $\ell_T$ is the log-likelihood function of $N$ independent mean-zero multivariate normal variables with a vector of standard deviations $\hat \sigma_1(T), \cdots, \hat \sigma_N(T)$.

-Using data from AAPL, 2016-2019, the GARCH model was estimated with daily return time series data, and intraday data were used to compute intraday Hawks volatility.
-As seen in the left of Figure~\ref{Fig:prediction}, the log-likelihood $\ell_T$ in Eq.~\eqref{Eq:llh} increases monotonically as time $T$ goes after the market opening.
-This implies that the influx of new information regarding intraday price changes makes daily volatility predictions more accurate.
-Intraday changes in $\theta(T)$s over time $T$ are compared in the right of Figure~\ref{Fig:prediction}.
-In the early stage of the market, $\theta_1$ of GARCH is larger than $\theta_2$; that is, the GARCH volatility predicted before the market opening has more predicting power than the intraday Hawkes volatility.
-However the $\theta_2$ of the Hawkes volatility dominates in the role of volatility prediction after around 10:00 AM.
-About $T = 30$ minutes after the market opens, the information from $t_n$ to $t_n+T$ for predicting daily volatility is very rich, and the role of volatility information of the past days is rapidly reduced.
+Using data from AAPL, 2016-2019, the GARCH model is estimated using daily return time series data, and intraday data are used to compute the intraday Hawkes volatility.
+As shown on the left side of Figure~\ref{Fig:prediction}, the log-likelihood $\ell_T$ in Eq.~\eqref{Eq:llh} monotonically increases with time $T$ after the market opens.
+This finding implies that the influx of new information on intraday price changes increases the accuracy of daily volatility predictions.
+Intraday changes in $\theta(T)$ over time $T$ are compared on the right-hand side of Figure~\ref{Fig:prediction}.
+During the initial market stages, $\theta_1$ of GARCH is larger than $\theta_2$.
+That is, the GARCH volatility predicted before the market opening has more predictive power than the intraday Hawkes volatility.
+However, the $\theta_2$ of the Hawkes volatility dominates the role of volatility prediction after approximately 10:00 AM.
+Approximately $T = 30$ minutes after the market opens, the information from $t_n$ to $t_n+T$ for predicting daily volatility is very rich, and the role of volatility information from the past days is rapidly reduced.